kasiabadio/oop-programming-java/README.md

     - 5. Fifth exercise was about displaying information about cities and earthquakes when hovering mouse over these points.
 Project folder: UCSDUnflodingMaps/src/module5.

+    - 6. This exercise was about sorting earthquakes in reverse order using built-in java sort method.
+Project foldrr: USCDUnfoldingMaps/src/module6.

 ## 4. Technologies
 * Java
 * BlueJ